-Under the Final Stage Methodology, Closing Rates are defined as representative mid-rates for pre-approved and eligible NZ Interest Rate Swaps that are traded in the local New Zealand market at approximately 4.32pm on any NZ business day.
+Under the Final Stage Methodology, Closing Rates for the NZSW market are defined as representative midrates for pre-approved and eligible NZ Interest Rate Swaps that are traded in the local New Zealand market at approximately 4.32pm on any NZ business day.
 Price-makers must only submit Closing Rates for NZ Interest Rate Swaps that solely reflect the above definition.